loliksamuel/youtube-remote-dockerized-k8s/README.md

 deploy app.
 ------------
 choose 1 of the 2 options
- - 1. docker-compose up -d
+ - 1. docker-compose up --build
  - 2. kubernetes - (k8s)

 2.1 create the cluster : using